Difference between Hosted Remote Desktops and VDI

 Application deployment and configuration

-- The same applies when it comes to upgrading your operating systems, with Hosted Desktops you just have one server to upgrade/replace, with VDI you’re looking at a major project.
+- The same applies when it comes to upgrading your operating systems, with Remote Desktops you just have one server to upgrade/replace, with VDI you’re looking at a major project.

 Administration and Support